Supplier of Last Resort

 Impact on bills

-Should a SOLR event occur and you are moved to a new supplier, you will be placed on the standard tariff for that supplier.
+Should a Supplier of Last Resort event occur and you are moved to a new supplier, you will be placed on the standard tariff for that supplier.
 Details of the tariff will be communicated to you directly.
 You are free to switch supplier following this transfer should you feel another supplier better suits your individual needs.
 A switch of supplier takes a maximum of three weeks.